 When I picked him up, heavy tears rolled down his tiny face.
 And with the momentum of lifting him up, a few large drops landed on the edge of my mouth.
 They tasted salty, and at that instant, I felt a pang of sharp pain shooting through my body – pain from the sad realization that I had caused those tears.

-story about happiness, happiness story, Parenting Story, story of happiness, story about parenting, story on happiness, A story about happiness, Happiness Stories, stories about happiness, stories of happiness
+story about happiness, happiness story, Parenting Story, story of happiness, story about parenting, A story about happiness, story on happiness, Happiness Stories, stories about happiness, a story of happiness

 Posted on 10.26.10 | Comments Off